severinsimmler/faktotum/README.md

-# Extract and disambiguate named entities from unstructured text
+# Extract and disambiguate named entities from text

 ## Installation